Nikon D850 vs Panasonic FZ330

 Studio photographers will appreciate that the Nikon D850 (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D850 and the FZ330 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the D850 followed on from the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D850 and FZ330 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D850 or the Panasonic FZ330 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.